Am I Violating Lockdown If I Go Out For Essentials? Can I Be Held?

 If I am going out to buy food, milk or medicines, I am not violating the lockdown, right?

-Yes, you have every right to go out of your house to purchase these essential goods, regardless of where you live, unless you’re under quarantine.
+Yes, you have the right to go out of your house to purchase these essential goods (except in Goa at present), unless you’re under quarantine.
 And if you are under quarantine, you have every right to find a way to source these essential items, and the authorities have to help you with these.

 Does this also cover meat, chicken and fish?